-As blockchain technology became mainstream, we witnessed the wider adoption of DeFi, NFTs, GameFi, and more this year.
-Along with these, blockchain technology has also given rise to a new form of organisation: DAO or Decentralized Autonomous Organization.
+Blockchain technology has also given rise to a new form of organisation: a DAO or Decentralized Autonomous Organization.
 Spurred by their capabilities, DAOs are increasingly becoming popular in the digital world.
 But first, what is a DAO?
+What is the meaning of the word DAO and why do we need them in the crypto space?

 What is a DAO?